 Acai has been called a “superfood” with some claims that it can battle aspects of the aging process.
 Acai is an antioxidant but does that mean it can help turn back the clock or prevent or reduce any condition associated with old age?
-I was unable to turn up any peer reviewed studies to confirm or refute this claim.
-That being said there are 5 things that people can do right now that can help slow aging.
+I was unable to turn up any peer-reviewed studies to confirm or refute this claim.
+That said here are 5 things that people can do right now that can help slow aging.

 2. Eat more fruits (acai too if you like) and vegetables

 4. Deal better with the negative stresses in your life

 5. Eat about 25% fewer calories (or do intermittent fasting)